Skip to content

 17. Find your IP address

-If you don't know what your IP address is, search for what's my IP address, and Google will reveal your public IP address.
+If you don't know what your IP address is, search for what's my IP address, and Google will reveal your public IP address (you may have to scroll down a bit to see it).

 A blurred out public IP address at the top of a Google Search results page with the words what's my I P address in the search bar.